nicolettagiacalone/webpack-boilerplate-template/README.md

 # webpack-boilerplate-template
-A webpack boilerplate template to build Frontend assets.
+This is a webpack boilerplate template to build front-end assets.

-**This is not a full guide about Webpack, but it give you a briefly overview about the tool and a ready to use template configuration and dependencies to build your Frontend assets based on an entry point.
-For more detailed information, please check out the Official Webpack documentation [https://webpack.js.org/concepts/]**
+**This is not intended to be a full guide about Webpack, but it will give you a brief overview of the tool and a ready to use template to help you build your front-end assets based on an entry point.
+For more detailed information, please check out the Official Webpack documentation at: [https://webpack.js.org/concepts/]**

 ## What is Webpack?
-Webpack is a popular module bundler for modern Javascript applications, which means it runs internally during your development and it build a dependecy graph, like a map of how each dependency depends on another.
+Webpack is a popular tool that enables you to compile JavaScript modules.
+It is also known as a module bundler, which means it runs internally during your development and builds a dependency graph, showing a map of how each resource relies on another.

 ### Inspect your Webpack bundle
 - Webpack Visualizer: [https://chrisbateman.github.io/webpack-visualizer/]